-Welcome to www.n-georgia.com Discover Fishing at High Falls Lake - It is a 650-acre impoundment of the Towaliga River in Butts, Monroe and Lamar counties, located just east of I-75 north of Forsyth.
-The Parks, Recreation and Historic Sites Division of the Georgia DNR operates High Falls Lake for recreational purposes that include sport fishing.
-The lake is open to fishing during daylight hours only, and the operation of motors greater than 10 horsepower are prohibited.
+Welcome to www.n-georgia.com Fish at High Falls Lake - It is a 650-acre impoundment of the Towaliga River in Butts, Monroe and Lamar counties, located just east of I-75 north of Forsyth Georgia.
+Stay and Play in Georgia!

 Georgia Festivals and Events